narwhalacademy/zebra-crossing/README.md

 ### 🔡 Encryption levels

-1. Not encrypted: Any third party who intercepts the data can read it as-is.
+1. No encryption: Any third party who intercepts the data can read it as-is.
 2. Regular encryption: Data is encrypted so that third parties cannot read them.
 But the platform (e.g. Google or Facebook) still has access, and may hand the data over to law enforcement if they are required to do so by the courts.
 3. End-to-end encryption: the data can only be read by the original sender and receiver.
 This means not even the platform has access.
 So if the courts call, the service provider can't hand over the messages because they don't have them either.